arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	![Simulator running](Images/simulator-running.png?raw=true)

 1. Open the solutions **FacilityApp** and **MobileServices** in Visual Studio.
+Compile both solutions to ensure that all NuGet packages are downloaded.
 Open a new Visual Studio instance but do not open any solutions.
+You will start presenting using this instance.

 <a name="Demo" />
 ## Demo ##